-- 12) Membranes should be protected from the following contaminants: - 1) pool or garden chemicals and fertilizers. - 2) pet urine. - 3) bird excrement. - 4) refrigerants. - 13) When a conventionally insulated roof will be accessed at least once per month for maintenance of serviceable equipment, the design must incorporate designated walkways to protect the primary membrane at roof access points, equipment service locations and along travel routes. - 14) Where walkways are employed, they must be designed to facilitate drainage of water.
-Pedestals and other paver supports provide airflow for drying surfaces and assist in leveling.
-While pavers must be designed for securement against movement by wind, they should not impede the flow of water or air and should uniformly distribute the dead load of pavers and predicted live loads.
-The Design Authority may specify - 1) RoofStar-accepted concrete topped XPS insulation panels. - 2) pavers placed on
+- 12) Membranes should be protected from the following contaminants: - 1) pool or garden chemicals and fertilizers. - 2) pet urine. - 3) bird excrement. - 4) refrigerants. - 13) When a Conventionally Insulated System will be accessed at least once per month for maintenance of serviceable equipment, the design must incorporate designated walkways - 1) to protect the primary membrane at roof access points, equipment service locations and along travel routes. - 2) that facilitate drainage and drying (Pedestals and other paver supports provide airflow for drying surfaces and assist in leveling; they should not impede the flow of water or air and should uniformly distribute the dead load of pavers and predicted live loads). - 3) that are properly secured against movement by wind. - 4) that may be constructed with - 1) accepted concrete topped XPS insulation panels.